Keith-Levine/Project-3-Back-End/README.md

 <h2>Stretch Goals</h2>

 Add user/ login utilizing bcrypt
-Add a third party API
+Add a third party API for songs
+Connect APIs and be able to add to favorites

+<h2>Future Improvements</h2>

+Move API to backend to hide API Key

 <h2>Creators</h2>